John-Abbott-College/SN1-Notes/Notes/numpy.md

 In most cases in real life, we only have access to historic data and don't know the analytical function that describes a relationship between two variables $$f(x)$$.

-Polynomial fitting or regression models the relationship between an independent variable $x$ and a dependant variable $y$ based on the observed data points.
+Polynomial fitting, or regression, models the relationship between an independent variable $x$ and a dependant variable $y$ based on the observed data points.
 It finds the coefficients of a polynomial function of a given degree (1,2 , etc.) that best fits the observed data:

 <img src="https://miro.medium.com/v2/resize:fit:828/format:webp/1*_UaCxPswsCxkj9JzYXCiWg.png"/>

 > Source: Abhigyan.
 (2024, January 12).
 Understanding Polynomial Regression - Analytics Vidhya - Medium. *Medium*. https://medium.com/analytics-vidhya/understanding-polynomial-regression-5ac25b970e18

-This topic should be covered in the Statistics course.

 #### **numpy.polyfit()**

-`polyfit()` is a `numpy` function that allows programmers to fit polynomial function onto data.
+`polyfit()` is a `numpy` function that allows programmers to fit polynomial function onto the data.
 In this example the data is stored in simple python lists:

 ```python
 import numpy as np